Paris Métro Line 18: The creation of a Camille-Claudel station

-The report of the public inquiry commission of 2016 recommends that a land reserve must be set up for the possible realization of this station after the opening of the line.
+The report of the Public Inquiry Commission of 2016 recommended that a land reserve be set up for the possible realization of this project after the opening of the line.

-The amending DUP investigated from 15 June to 17 July 2020 takes this recommendation into account by modifying the profile of the line in the Palaiseau sector.
-A 100 m long landing is thus planned between the emergence of the tunnel and the viaduct to allow the construction of a future station.
+The amending DUP investigated from 15 June to 17 July 2020 took this recommendation into account by modifying the profile of the line in the Palaiseau sector.
+A 100 m long landing is thus planned between the emergence of the tunnel and the viaduct to allow for the construction of a future station.

-Extension to the west
+Extension to the north

-The line must be extended from Versailles to Nanterre beyond 2030.
-In 2019 this extension is not funded.
+The line is envisaged to be extended from Versailles to Nanterre beyond 2030.
+As of 2019 this extension is not funded.